Explore a bevy of museums and historical houses, plus a famous sculpture garden.

 One fabulous house was owned by clothier Meyer May, designed by internationally acclaimed architect Frank Lloyd Wright, and lovingly restored by furniture builder Steelcase Inc.

-In contrast to the Victorian style displayed by many neighborhood homes, the house commissioned by May and his new bride exemplifies the Prairie School design.
+Next, in contrast to the Victorian style displayed by many neighborhood homes, the house commissioned by May and his new bride exemplifies the Prairie School design.
 The Meyer May House was completed in 1909.
 Wright didn’t just give the structure its form; he also put his hand to creating its ceilings, windows, and furniture.

-The house was described by a Yale architecture professor: “A gentle unity suffuses the interior of the May House, carried by the muted light from the bands of leaded windows and spreading in one even tone throughout the flowing spaces, across the quiet carpets, the light colored wooden striping, and the golden plastered walls.”
+Interestingly, the house was described by a Yale architecture professor: “A gentle unity suffuses the interior of the May House, carried by the muted light from the bands of leaded windows and spreading in one even tone throughout the flowing spaces, across the quiet carpets, the light colored wooden striping, and the golden plastered walls.”

 After May’s death, the house eventually was divided into rental units and continued to fall into disrepair.
 But in 1985, Steelcase — one of several furniture companies that call Grand Rapids home — purchased the home and restored it, after years of effort.
 The Meyer May House shows Wright’s talents to today’s visitors during free, guided tours on Tuesdays, Thursdays, and Sundays.
 It’s interesting to note that Wright did not visit Grand Rapids until many years after the house was completed.